rootwork/rootwork.org/hugo/content/blog/2013-05-17/index.md

 **IB: Do you think any aspects of Breakpoint might get rolled directly into Sass in the future?**

-MW: It’s possible, but we probably won’t move the obvious parts to the Sass language.
-There are some helper functions that we’ve written in Ruby that would be very useful in Sass core.
-Once that’s in we’ll be able to offer Breakpoint without Compass.
+MW: It's possible, but we probably won't move the obvious parts to the Sass language.
+There are some helper functions that we've written in Ruby that would be very useful in Sass core.
+Once that's in we'll be able to offer Breakpoint without Compass.

 SR: I do not believe Breakpoint will be rolled directly into Sass, nor would I want it to be, as it is out of scope of Sass core.
 As much as I like them, I even think the color functions in Sass are out of scope for it.
 Sass core should simply be the language and the bare minimum function base for it to be useable.
-Sass doesn’t ship with any mixins, and I think it should probably stay that way.
+Sass doesn't ship with any mixins, and I think it should probably stay that way.
-That being said, Breakpoint is fairly stable; our 1.3 release stood stable for six or so months without needing any changes until we rewrote the whole thing for our 2.x release, so maybe being merged into Compass isn’t out of the question, but I do not see a need for that.
+That being said, Breakpoint is fairly stable; our 1.3 release stood stable for six or so months without needing any changes until we rewrote the whole thing for our 2.x release, so maybe being merged into Compass isn't out of the question, but I do not see a need for that.

 **IB: I hear in addition to Breakpoint, Sam went and created some kind of magic